resnikal71202/LaTeX/install/install.md

 ### LaTeX distribution
 Here we will use TeX Live.
 It is well maintained and is available on all common operating systems.
 Install on [Linux/Unix](TeXLive/linuxunix.md), [windows](TeXLive/windows.md).

-For [macOS](TeXLive/macOS.md) MacTeX is the way to go.
-It is essentially the same as TeX Live but with better compatibly for macOS.[^1]
+For macOS MacTeX is a great distribution.
+It is essentially the same as TeX Live but with better compatibly for macOS.[^1] We will use the instructions from the MacTeX webpage to install TeX Live on [macOS](TeXLive/macos.md).

 ### text editor
 Personally I use [visual studio code](editor/vscode.md).